Market Remains Overvalued, Up from Last Month

 The next chart gives a simplified summary of valuations by plotting the average of the four arithmetic series (the first chart above) along with the standard deviations above and below the mean.

-As I've frequently pointed out, these indicators aren't useful as short-term signals of market direction.
+As we've frequently pointed out, these indicators aren't useful as short-term signals of market direction.
 Periods of over- and under-valuation can last for many years.
 But they can play a role in framing longer-term expectations of investment returns.
 At present market overvaluation continues to suggest a cautious long-term outlook and guarded expectations.
-However, at the today's low annualized inflation rate and the extremely poor return on fixed income investments (Treasuries, CDs, etc.) the appeal of equities, despite overvaluation risk, is not surprising.
-For more on that topic, see my periodic update:
+However, at today's low annualized inflation rate and the extremely poor return on fixed income investments (Treasuries, CDs, etc.) the appeal of equities, despite overvaluation risk, is not surprising.
+For more on that topic, see our periodic update: